The Creation and Purpose of the Tapestry

 Armor and Protection

 Norman warriors in the tapestry are almost invariably clad in knee-length chainmail hauberks, often with a split at the front and back to allow for riding.
 The mail is depicted as a series of rings or scalloped edges, clearly indicating the type of protection.
+Historical reenactors note that 11th-century mail was typically made by riveting each ring closed to create a strong but flexible garment.
+Under the hauberk, warriors wore a padded gambeson, visible in some scenes as a quilted edge at the neck and wrists.
 Over the hauberk, many wear a padded garment known as a gambeson, visible beneath the mail.
 Their helmets are conical, featuring a distinctive nasal guard that protects the face while allowing good visibility and ventilation.
 These helmets, likely made of iron, are shown with a small knob or crest on top, possibly a reinforcing plate.
 Some warriors, including Duke William himself, are shown in more elaborate versions of this equipment, with decorated helmet bands or richer colors in the embroidery.
 The standard protective gear combined mobility with resilience, essential for the rapid, decisive cavalry tactics the Normans employed.
+The conical shape also helped deflect downward blows, a crucial feature in infantry-on-horseback combat.

 Weapons and Shields

-• Spears: The most common weapon, shown both in the hands of infantry and cavalry.
+• Spears and Lances: The most common weapon, shown both in the hands of infantry and cavalry.
 Norman spears had broad, leaf-shaped heads and were used for thrusting from horseback or on foot.
 Some scenes show them being thrown as javelins, particularly in the early stages of the battle.
+The cavalry’s primary shock weapon was a longer lance, often used “couched” under the arm to deliver the full weight of horse and rider into the enemy line.
+This technique is a distinct Norman innovation and is clearly visible in the tapestry’s battle scenes, where knights ride with lances leveled.

 Horses and Cavalry Tactics